dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 Expand any image number to view the attributes of the image.
 Scroll down until you see ```src``` (attributes should be alphabetical).
 We will be using the ```img``` tag to find and replace the source of each images with your own pictures!

 Now you get to select your images!
-We have provided some default images in the img folder, but feel free to replace them with your own!
-You can fill your pages with unicorns or puppies or delicious food - whatever your heart desires!
+We have provided some default images of Tim in the img folder, but feel free to replace them with your own!
+You can fill your pages with unicorns or puppies or delicious food - whatever your heart desires (but why wouldn't you want to use these gems?)!

 Whenever we have files inside the extension that we want to use (in this case, our pictures), we have to declare them inside ```manifest.json```.